schristakis/Pluto-SDR/README.md

 # Pluto-SDR

+!!!
+This Repository contains softwares, firmwares & frameworks that DO NOT use GNU Radio or Matlab. !!!

 ###################### Pluto SDR IP Configuration #######################

 When pluto is connected to the host machine, find and open the config.txt file.